-(k) Financial instruments and risk management
+(I) Financial instruments and risk management

 Financial instruments of the Company carried on the Statements of Financial Position are carried at amortized cost with the exception of cash, which is carried at fair value.
-There are no significant differences between the carrying value of financial instruments and their estimated fair values as at January 31, 2015 due to the immediate or short-term maturities of the financial instruments.
+There are no significant differences between the carrying value of financial instruments and their estimated fair values as at January 31, 2016 due to the immediate or short-term maturities of the financial instruments.

-The fair value of the Company's cash is quoted in active markets.
-The Company classifies the fair value of these transactions according to the following hierarchy:
+The Company classifies its fair value measurements according to the following hierarchy: